 The number of remote access and arbitrary code execution vulnerabilities that regularly shown up in ASUSWRT’s changelog is worrying.
 The same type of attacks is fixed in release after release.
 Don’t get me wrong — bugs will happen!
 However, many of the issues ASUS have to repeatedly fix would have turned up early during a security audit.
 They’re the kind of issues you’d see informatics students try to identify and exploit as part of a training assignment.

-Speaking of security audits, there is clearly no security audits and only minimal — if any — security testing prior to release.
+Speaking of security audits, there’s clearly no security audits and only minimal — if any — security testing before release.
 Enabling the Telnet and SSH services would expose these to the public internet with no brute-force login protection.
-Neither service is enabled by default, but one really would expect that as part of release testing — ASUS would turn on every service and verify that they aren’t exposed to the public internet as a bare minimum!
+Neither service is enabled by default, but one would expect that as part of release testing — ASUS would turn on every service and verify that they aren’t exposed to the public internet as a bare minimum!